Dear Friends and Colleagues,

 In another sign of ‘business as usual,’ Greece has received yet another 11th hour credit lifeline.
 The €8.5bn tranche of its latest bailout package will prevent it defaulting on this month’s payments.
 The left-wing populist government is meeting its fiscal targets and the International Monetary Fund has advocated debt forgiveness to cut Greece’s unsustainable debt pile.
 Germany wants to avoid explicit debt restructuring promises before a national election later this year.

 The deal is a typical fudge by the European Union.
 It will consider extending Greek bond maturities by up to 15 years (the average maturity now is 30 years) and deferring interest payments.
 But it won’t decide on detail until 2018; it’s far from clear that the relief will make the debt pile bearable.
+The lack of specifics keeps Greece in financial limbo.
+Not for the first time, this problem is being managed, rather than resolved.

 The rest of this year continues to present challenges that require proper financial planning.
 Our strategic partnership with UBS (Union Bank of Switzerland) gives the best of both worlds – personal service and the ability to react in a way that only a small firm can, partnered by one of the world’s most prestigious brands.